paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-136-violent-crime-control-and-law-enforcement.md

 (2) pursuing an undergraduate degree; and

 (3) not receiving financial assistance under the Higher Education Act of 1965 [[20 U.S.C.
-1001](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) et seq., [42 U.S.C.
-2751](./chapter-034-economic-opportunity-program.md#section-2751) et seq.].
+1001](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) et seq.].

 ### Statutory Notes

 #### References in Text
 The Higher Education Act of 1965, referred to in subsec. (c)(3), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
-1219, which is classified generally to chapter 28 (§ 1001 et seq.) of Title 20, Education, and part C (§ 2751 et seq.) of subchapter I of chapter 34 of this title.
+1219, which is classified generally to chapter 28 (§ 1001 et seq.) of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) and Tables.

 <a id="section-14118"></a>
 ## § 14118.
 Scholarship agreement
 **(a) In general** A person who receives a scholarship under this part shall enter into an agreement with the Director.

-**(b) Contents** An agreement described in subsection (a) of this section shall—
+**(b) Contents** An agreement described in subsection (a) shall—

-(1) provide assurances that the scholarship recipient will work in a law enforcement position in the State that awarded the scholarship in accordance with the service obligation described in subsection (c) of this section after completion of the scholarship recipient’s academic courses leading to an associate, bachelor, or graduate degree;
+(1) provide assurances that the scholarship recipient will work in a law enforcement position in the State that awarded the scholarship in accordance with the service obligation described in subsection (c) after completion of the scholarship recipient’s academic courses leading to an associate, bachelor, or graduate degree;

 (2) provide assurances that the scholarship recipient will repay the entire scholarship in accordance with such terms and conditions as the Director shall prescribe if the requirements of the agreement are not complied with, unless the scholarship recipient—